Find Your Career Path

 Explore Career Paths

 It is natural to feel uncertain about your major and career choices, especially if you are a new college student and have not yet experienced the variety of subjects and fields available to you.
-College is the perfect time for you to explore the many options that you have based on your interests and skills.
-To help you get started please visit O*Net Online, CareerOneStop, and Occupational Outlook Handbook.
-UHart’s career counselors are happy to help guide you.
+College is an ideal time for you to explore the many options that you have based on your interests and skills.
+To help you get started please visit O*Net Online, CareerOneStop, What Can I Do With My Major, and Occupational Outlook Handbook.

-Informational interviewing just means speaking with professionals who are currently working in a career, industry, or environment that interests you.
 Informational interviewing is a good option for students who are exploring majors and career paths, or new graduates seeking information about specific careers or career changes.
-UHart’s career counselors can connect you to professionals in your area of interest.
+UHart’s programming and eventa can connect you to professionals in your area of interest.